Environmental due diligence - A cornerstone of new acquisitions assessment

-Environmental due diligence (EDD), i.e. the so called ecological audit of industrial companies, administrative buildings or undeveloped land plots intended for further developments is an important element of making decisions about new property acquisitions.
+Environmental due diligence (EDD), i.e., the so-called ecological audit of industrial companies, administrative buildings or undeveloped land plots intended for further developments, is an important element of making decisions about new property acquisitions.

 The purpose of EDD is a comprehensive evaluation of given property regarding possible environmental risks.
 The audit provides the client with an assessment of whether the property complies with the applicable environmental laws, as well as a calculation of the possible risks and costs associated with remedial measures.
 Typical clients requesting EDD services include individual industrial companies and business chains, as well as important developers and companies providing facility management services.